flawlesstech/squadgoals/panelist-real-men.md

 You must also choose one of the following Acceptable Names, or else come up with one of the same Manly Caliber and Classiness.
 NO WEAK WOMANLY NAMES ALLOWEDD!!!!!!!!!1!@#!

 ALSO THIS LIST IS ONGOING.
-PLEASE SUGGEST NEW MANLY CALIBER NAMES
+PLEASE SUGGEST NEW MANLY CALIBER NAMES.
+PLEASE SEND PULL REQUESTS OF GREAT VIRILITY

 # Acceptable Names for Panel